Projects per year

 My research interests focus on the interaction of law, sport and regulation by conceptualising the role of regulation in addressing sport-related concerns.
 My doctoral studies examined the regulatory and legal frameworks around sport-related concussion and evaluated the effectiveness of current regulatory approaches in Australia.
 Expert supervision by regulatory and legal scholars enabled me to adopt a broader regulatory lens, recognising the polycentric nature of the domain and the broader societal context to support private and public engagement.

-Other research interests include embedding principles of diversity of thought and effective representative voices in sports regulation and governance; regulating sport-related violence and the duty of care, and emerging challenges in regulating eSport.
+Other research interests include sport regulation and governance; regulating sport-related violence and the duty of care, and regulatory challenges in eSport.

 Publications